|

 sailors open fire, Denham chucks one

-of special gas bombs, and when it detonates,
+of those special gas bombs, and when it detonates,

 the creature is enveloped in the noxious